dfalster/baad/README.md

 1) You collected biomass or size data for multiple individuals within a species
 2) You collected either total leaf area or at least one biomass measure
-3) Your biomass measurements (where present) were from direct harvests.
+3) Your biomass measurements (where present) were from direct harvests, not estimated via allometry.

 See [these instructions](extra/contributing.md) on how to prepare and submit your contribution.

-Once sufficient additional data has been contributed, we plan to submit an update to the first data paper, inviting as co authors anyone who has contributed since the first data paper.
+Once sufficient additional datasets have been contributed, we plan to submit an update to the first data paper, inviting as co authors anyone who has contributed since the first data paper.

 ## Acknowledgements